Texas federal judge halts FDA approval of abortion pill mifepristone

 "This would lead to delays for an array of healthcare services as providers and resources are unnecessarily diverted to surgical abortions," the agency said.

-In his ruling, Kacsmaryk said the medical associations' challenges to the FDA's actions, beginning with its approval in 2000 and to 2021, have a substantial likelihood of success on the merits, and found the agency exceeded its authority in approving mifepristone.
+In his ruling, Kacsmaryk said the groups' challenges to the FDA's actions, beginning with its approval in 2000 and to 2021, have a substantial likelihood of success on the merits, and found the agency exceeded its authority in approving mifepristone.

 "FDA manipulated and misconstrued the text of Subpart H to greenlight elective chemical abortions on a wide scale," he wrote, referencing the federal rule under which the abortion pill was approved.